What is active wetting?

-Note that a nonequilibrium Neumann law and a wetting transition are also discussed for reactive multi-component protein systems described by mass-conserving reaction-diffusion models \cite{WeRF2024arxiv}.
+Note that a nonequilibrium Neumann law and a wetting transition are also discussed for reactive multi-component protein systems described by mass-conserving reaction-diffusion models \cite{WeRF2026np}.
 Similarly, for active media that show gas, liquid and solid phases, in the vicinity of a triple point one can discuss three-phase contact and the properties of wetting layers, see, e.g., the descriptions via active Brownian particle dynamics \cite{OKGG2021prl} and via a higher-order active phase-field-crystal (PFC) model \cite{HSVT2025prl}.
 However, the inclusion of such cases results in a rather strong widening of the spectrum of active wetting as it then encompasses the burgeoning field of mixtures with nonreciprocal interactions, certain reaction-diffusion models, etc.